Richmond Strip: History

 Marty Racine of the Houston Chronicle said "At the dawn of the '90s, geographically dysfunctional Houston lacked anything resembling an "entertainment district."
-Originally the Richmond Strip housed a few pickup joints and pool halls.
+Originally the Richmond Strip housed a few pool halls.
 After large chain establishments such as Billy Blues, Dave & Buster's, and Fat Tuesday moved into the area, bars began to appear there.
 Chuy's, Joe's Crab Shack, and Taco Cabana opened their first Houston locations in the Richmond Strip.

 In 1993 Brad Tyer of the Houston Press said "The Richmond Strip has developed over the course of the past decade into a true entertainment district, a place to be and be seen, Houston's urban-sprawl equivalent of Sixth Street in Austin or Beale Street in Memphis or New Orleans' Latin Quarter — part local destination and part tourist trap, offering sensory overload in exchange for dollars."
 In 1995 Racine said "Elsewhere, Kirby Drive and especially Richmond Avenue are examples of strips where a bandwagon effect has spurred the proliferation of restaurants and clubs."
 In 1994 Greg Hassell of the Houston Chronicle said that the Richmond Strip was "the city's party strip."
 By 1997, the Richmond Strip became well known as a party destination in smaller communities outside of the Houston area.
 Jene Harper, the president of the Larchmont Civic Association, said "But I'll go out of town and people say, 'oh, the Richmond Strip.
 I know where that is.
 It's where all the bars are.'
 In the small towns, El Campo, Sealy and all that, it's, 'Oh, you're from Houston.
 You ever go to City Streets?
 Yeah.'
 They drive in all the way to go to City Streets."

 By 1995 residents of some surrounding residential communities, such as Glenhaven Estates, Lamar Terrace, and Larchmont, began asking for improved noise ordinances; the noise ordinances had been revamped two years before.
 The clubs opposed the proposed noise ordinances.
 In 1997 Hobart Rowland of the Houston Press said that the Richmond Strip was "the city's most successful and flashy entertainment drag."
 At that time, the company Dennis Lange Promotions had an overwhelming majority of the live music setup business in the Richmond Strip.
 The company had exclusive arrangements with 45 Richmond Strip clubs, and the company gave occasional business to an additional 50 to 100 businesses.
 By November 1997, residents of surrounding neighborhoods continued protesting the strip.
 Some of the major businesses of the strip had gone out of business.
 The Richmond Area Management District had been created during the final Texas Legislature session before November 16, 1997.
 The Richmond Avenue Merchants Association (RAMA) had promoted the creation of the management district.
 Harper argued that the existence of the Richmond Strip was necessary.
 She said "As far as bringing conventions and other things, there needs to be an entertainment district and, right now, Richmond is the district.
 There's not one downtown like Dallas.
 You don't have a West End.
 There's no Deep Ellum."